Page is displaying 404 Page Not Found error

 - IIS 6.0: The appropriate Web service extension or MIME type is not enabled.

 - A virtual directory is mapped to the root of a drive on another server.

 - Navigate to Home >Advanced>Error Pages.

-The Error Pages
+The Error Pages will be displayed.

 3. Select the domain or subdomain you want to view from the Managing drop down list.

 4. Click on the link page you wish to edit.

 The selected page will be displayed in edit mode.

 Note: You can create your own custom error pages.
 These pages will be displayed whenever your website visitor looks for a page that is really not there on your site.